gkafeldman/ExampleRepo/README.md

 line 1 of some code
-line 2 of some code
-line 3 of some code
-line 4 of some code
+line 2 of some code changes by Adam line 3 of some code line 4 of some code